 Drop-in Volunteer Work Parties

 Attending work parties is a great way to enjoy the Lakeshore Nature Preserve while working with other volunteers to care for it.
-Work parties are held on one or more Saturdays or Sundays each month (with the exception of January).
-These are drop-in activities; no pre-registration or prior experience is necessary.
-Training, tools, and gloves are provided.
-Long pants and closed-toe shoes are required.
-Work occurs off-trail on uneven terrain and often requires bending or work on hands and knees.
+No pre-registration or prior experience is necessary.
+We welcome people from all backgrounds.
+Tools and gloves are provided.
+Work is performed off-trail on uneven ground and requires bending, stooping, and lifting.

 Visit the Preserve Events Calendar to see upcoming scheduled work parties.

-- Please review our guide on How to Dress for Volunteering.
+- See more information on How to Dress for volunteering.

 - Please arrive on-time as we will be walking from the meeting place to the work site.